borgesash/cp4i/README.md

    Wait Until You get a response like this(after few minutes):
 	  `Succeeded`

 _Note: You may be seeing a response of PENDING which indicates the deployment is underway but not yet complete.
-Wait until the READY response is received before continuing._
+Wait until the Succeeded response is received before continuing._

 e.
 Once the operator is ready check the instance has been deployed successfully running the following command: